New York University School of Law

 The purpose of the Deans Meetings are to inform the administration of current student concerns, follow up on past recommendations made by the student body, and allow the administration to give the SBA a briefing on issues the administration is currently considering.

-The President will solicit topics to be discussed at the monthly Dean’s meeting at a reasonable time before the meeting occurs.
+The President will solicit topics to be discussed at the Dean’s meeting a reasonable time before the meeting occurs.

 The Agenda for the Dean’s meetings shall be created by a collaborative effort of the SBA and the Dean’s office.
-The President or Executive Secretary send the agenda to the Dean’s office and the SBA prior to the Dean’s meeting.
+The President or Vice President shall send the agenda to the Dean’s office and the SBA prior to the Dean’s meeting.

 4. Internal Standing Committees